 6. Daily Walk

-We recommend going for a short daily walk unless you have easy access to water and your dog likes to swim, then let it go for a short daily swim.
+We recommend going for two or three short daily walks.
 The walks don’t need to be far.
-A ten or 15-minute walk will be more than adequate.
+A 10 or 15-minute walk will be more than adequate.
 You can extend it a few minutes every few weeks if you start to see some progress.

 7. Watch for Pain and Discomfort

 As we mentioned earlier, you will need to be vigilant about looking for signs of discomfort, especially at first.
-Hot pavement might not be the only reason your dog is complaining, so you will need to keep watch and stop if problems arise.
-Stopping can help prevent injury from occurring, and it will also help the dog trust that you have its well-being in mind.
+If your dog is reluctant to move, they develop a limp, or they seem too tired, consult with your vet.
+Stopping can help prevent injury from occurring and will give them the chance to heal if injuries occur.

 - Related: Best Dog Ramps For Older Dogs